stir-challenge/stir-challenge.github.io/_pages/data.md

 The challenges in [2024](https://zenodo.org/records/14803158) and 2025 contained a filtered and orthogonal dataset using the same structure of annotations.

 ## New for 2026: Temporally Denser Evaluation
 This year, we introduce manually annotated, temporally denser tracking and visibility labels.
-These annotations enable a more accurate evaluation of tracking performance and offer deeper insights into the challenges posed by deformable objects.
+These annotations enable a more accurate evaluation of tracking performance and offer deeper insights into the challenges posed by the coupled scene and camera motion.

 The benchmark comprises around 10 sequences ranging from 5 to 30 seconds in duration, captured at 25 Hz.
 Each tracking point is initialized in the very first frame, with position and visibility labels provided at a frequency of 1 Hz.